The Geer street learning garden builds resilient community connections and engages people of all ages in the powerful act of growing local food.

 The Geer Street Garden is designed as a demonstration "learning garden" for visitors of all ages.
 The garden engages corporate groups, civic organizations, school field trips, and family volunteers year round.
 These visitors all help to maintain the garden while working alongside staff members and neighbors.

-We also offer free workshops on topics such as food justice, beekeeping, composting, and organic gardening.
+We also offer free gardening classes and workshops to neighbors and community partners.
+Our Seed to Supper class equips new and beginning gardeners with everything they need to know to start a vegetable garden on a budget, while workshops held throughout the season cover a wide range of gardening and food related topics.
 All the food grown in the garden is cultivated without the use of synthetic pesticides or harmful chemicals.
 Instead, our staff utilize practices such as cover-cropping, companion-planting and vermicomposting to produce the healthiest food possible for our pantry clients.